AustinJVC/Commander/README.md

 **Important Note:**

-- This feature is currently in an experimental stage and has only been tested locally.
+- This feature works, but is currently in an experimental stage and has only been tested locally.
+A separate branch has been created to
 - You might need to adjust the code to specify the correct directory location for your ffmpeg installation.

 #### Music Commands:
 !join - Joins the voice channel the member is currently in.
-Will respond with text if the member is not in a voice channel.
+Commander will respond if the member is not in a voice channel.
 !leave - Leaves the voice channel Commander is currently in.
 !pause - Pauses the audio file currently playing until asked to resume.
 !resume - Resumes the audio file that has been paused.
 !stop - Stops the audio file and dequeues it.
-!play [LINK] - Joins the voice channel the member is current in and plays the requested youtube video.
+!play [LINK] - Joins the voice channel the member is currently in and plays the requested YouTube video.

 ### Image Manipulation:

-When someone joins your Discord server, Commander automatically creates and sends a personalized welcome image to the #announcements channel.
+Commander automatically creates and sends a personalized welcome image to the #announcements channel when someone joins your Discord server.
 This image features:

 - User's profile picture for a friendly touch.
 - Username to make them feel acknowledged.